CPR IN THE INFANT

 Dual Rescuer CPR vs. Single Rescuer CPR

-Unlike newer adult guidelines where a 30:2 compression ratio is always reccomended, in pediatric patients the use of a 15:2 ratio is called for when a second rescuer is present.
-This is due to the increased needs of oxygen for younger patients and the lower circulating blood volume.
+Unlike newer adult guidelines where a 30:2 compression ratio is always recommended.
+In pediatric patients, the use of a 15:2 ratio is called for when a second rescuer is present.
+This is due to the increased need of oxygen for younger patients and the lower circulating blood volume.

 - Additionally, the 2nd rescuer may:

 - be an extra set of eyes for scene safety;